Abandoned House Great Blasket Island

 irelandonabudget.comirelandonabudget.com

-Toiletries – when it comes to items such as creams, lotions, makeup, shaving cream, and other personal essentials, be sure to pack items in your carry-on luggage that are 100 ml. or less (3.38 ounces).
-Note that this rule has been lifted at Shannon Airport.
+Toiletries – when it comes to items such as creams, lotions, makeup, shaving cream, and other personal essentials, be sure to pack items in your carry-on luggage that are 100 ml. or less (3.4 ounces).

 irelandonabudget.com